 Ride a Bus

 This might be a silly idea anywhere but the mountains of Colorado.
 Colorado’s ski resorts are known for their free and convenient buses.
-In Vail Village there run about ever 10 minutes and make a loop all the way from Golden Peak to the west end of Lionshead Village.
+In Vail Village these run about ever 10 minutes and make a loop all the way from Golden Peak to the west end of Lionshead Village.
 This was a favorite activity of our daughter’s as a toddler.
-To this day our kids love to do this when it isn’t too crowded.
+To this day our kids still love to do this when it isn’t too crowded.

 Ride a Train